kragen/dernocua/text/microlisp.md

 their argument no longer fits in a register; it needs two registers.
 (And, in the case of CDR, the result.)
-This has the additional advantage that you can efficiently refer to any range of a list, not just suffixes.
+This has the additional advantage that you can efficiently refer to any range of a list, not just suffixes, and algorithms like binary search in the list also become more natural to express.
 With a Lua-like calling convention this isn’t necessarily a big practical problem for programming but it does add complexity, and you need list→iter and perhaps iter→list functions of some kind.  list→iter in particular has to figure out how big the list